Student life starts here. We're run by students for students. Here to help you make the most of UCL

 Support.
 When times get tough, we’re here for you.
 Our Advice Service can support you with academic issues (like complaints), money issues (like debt and budgeting), housing issues (like contract checking) and lots more.
 We’re here for you.

-Our bars, cafes, shops and gym will be open and ready to welcome you in September.
-We can’t wait to see you in these spaces again, enjoying everything we have to offer.
-Pizza in the Institute Bar, Pints in the Huntley, Paninis in Gordon’s Cafe, or pull-ups in Bloomsbury Fitness – we’re here for it all, including things that don’t start with ‘p’.
+Our bars, cafes, shops and gym will be open and ready to welcome you in January.
+Lunch at George Farha cafe, pints in the Huntley, panini's in Gordon’s Cafe, or pull-ups in Bloomsbury Fitness – we’re here for it all, including things that don’t start with ‘p’.

 Our bars, cafes, shops and gym work a little differently to the kind you might be used to.
 We live by four promises; we put every penny of profit back into your community, we’re always better value than the high-street, we’ll choose planet over profit every time, and we’ll be at the centre of your campus community from start to finish.